nsh87/shinyVM/README.md

 + **Fabric:** http://www.fabfile.org/installing.html

 It is likely that you already have Python, which Fabric requires.
 If you are unsure, open Terminal and execute `python`.
+The requirements above occupy ~200 megabytes of space (largely from VirtualBox and Vagrant).
+They can be removed once you are done with Shiny Server, but it is suggested that you do not uninstall them since they are common development tools that you might use in the future.

 Installation
 ------------